 Additionally, certain voluntary certification bodies may require more stringent interpretation on the above.
 For example, Gold Standard only considers manure handling emissions reduction if it is part of an enteric methane project.
 Climate Action Reserve issues carbon credits for biogas projects, but only for eliminating methane emissions.
 If the farm burns the methane for electricity instead of connecting to a fossil fuel grid, they do not issue additional credits for that since it already makes sense for the farm to do this.

 Does farming other animals produce methane?

-All ruminants produce enteric methane, not just cattle.
-This includes goats, sheep, deer, camels - basically all the animals that eat stuff we can't digest.
-It's just that we don't farm them as much as cattle, so they only account for 23% of enteric methane emissions from all ruminant livestock.
+All ruminants produce enteric methane.
+This includes cattle, goats, sheep, deer, camels – basically all the animals that eat stuff we can’t digest.
+It’s just that we don’t farm them nearly as much, so they only account for 23% of enteric methane emissions.

 Additionally, all intensive animal farming produces methane from manure management.
-This applies not just for ruminant animals, but for all livestock.
+This applies not for ruminant and non-ruminant animals, such as chickens.

 How much methane varies a lot depending on region.
 For example, dairy manure management in the USA produces much more methane than elsewhere (70 times more than African cattle farming).

 This reflects agriculture intensity.
 Beef farming worldwide, and dairy farming in most regions, are mostly grown in pasture.
 Methane emissions from manure are consequently more or less similar worldwide.
 Dairy farming in the USA, on the other hand, is heavily industrialised.

 That said, manure handling only contributes to a total of 8% of all agricultural methane.
 Enteric methane contributes 70%.